Security for the price of a single latte

 - What is a bit of a minus is that iVerify does not check to see if you have already done these things.
 It just assumes that you haven’t.
 If you find something you have already done, tap on it, scroll to the bottom, and then tap I’ve Reviewed This.
 It will then be marked as complete.

-- For something you haven’t done yet, tap on it and the next page will give you complete instructions on how to achieve it, including a button to take you to the device settings.
+- For a task you haven’t completed, tap on it and the next page will give you complete instructions on how to achieve it, including a button to take you to the device settings.

 iVerify Detects Threats to Your iOS Device